FREE Subscription

 There are many effective tools to address this stress, and nearly all of them involve some type of energy psychology.
 My favorite tool is Emotional Freedom Technique (EFT), as it is simple, highly effective and easy to use.
 For an example of EFT's use on MS see Persistent use of Emotional Acupressure Technique Eradicates severe Symptoms of MS.

 However, because MS is such a serious health challenge I would not advise using this tool for MS by yourself, but rather as a supplement to work with a trained EFT practitioner.
-I suggest taking a look at Dr. Carrington's guidelines on selecting an EFT therapist followed by a list of EFT practitioners throughout the United States and world.
+I suggest taking a look at Gary Craig's EFT Practitioner Referrals.

 • Eliminate pasteurized milk and dairy – This is important for most people, but especially here, as studies have shown that cow's milk consumption is correlated with MS prevalence.
 Many people will tolerate RAW dairy, however.